ymyke/witmo/README.md

 - prompt packs per game + a generic pack (or generic packs per genre)?
 - try to get video capture via ps5 app, identify key frames, send to llm and get tipps from that.
 - give the model some sources to check out? (e.g. wikis, guides, etc.) -- in the system prompt?
-- in general, better use 3o or 4.5?
+- in general, better use o3 or 4.5?
+Also 4o
+    - support both
+    - have the option to send to both, or to the other one as well
 - add colors to outputs? (e.g., make system messages grey, user input sth, llm output sth etc.)
 - add better support for longer input? e.g., via prompt_toolkit or so?
   - maybe allow user to edit prompt after choosing one and before it gets sent to llm?